 1. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR KEITHLEY THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Item #08 Application for the rezoning of:

+Rez #19-16 Lot A District Lot 153 Group 1 New Westminster District Plan

+19895

-- Item #08Application for the rezoning of:Rez #19-16Lot A District Lot 153 Group 1 New Westminster District Plan19895 - From: C3 General Commercial District - To: CD Comprehensive Development District (based on C3 and C3i General Commercial District) - Address: #1 4429 Kingsway - Purpose: To permit a government cannabis store. - 1.
+From: C3 General Commercial District

+To: CD Comprehensive Development District (based on C3 and C3i

+General Commercial District)

+Address: #1 - 4429 Kingsway

+Purpose: To permit a government cannabis store.

 THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.

-MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR JORDAN
+MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR JORDAN THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Item #09 Application for the rezoning of:

-- Item #09 Application for the rezoning of: - Rez #19-17 Lot A District Lots 30 and 95 Group 1 New Westminster District Plan EPP41731 - From: CD Comprehensive Development District (based on RM5s Multiple Family Residential, C3 General Commercial, P6 Regional Institutional Districts, and Edmonds Town Centre Plan guidelines)
+Rez #19-17 Lot A District Lots 30 and 95 Group 1 New Westminster District Plan EPP41731 From: CD Comprehensive Development District (based on RM5s) Multiple Family Residential, C3 General Commercial, P6 Regional Institutional Districts, and Edmonds Town Centre Plan guidelines) To: Amended CD Comprehensive Development District (based on C3 and C3i General Commercial District and Edmonds Town Centre Plan guidelines) Address: 7346 Kingsway Purpose: To permit a government cannabis store.

-- To: Amended CD Comprehensive Development District (based on C3 and C3i General Commercial District and Edmonds Town Centre Plan guidelines) - Address: 7346 Kingsway - Purpose: To permit a government cannabis store. - 1.
-THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.

-MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR CALENDINO
+1. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR JOHNSTON SECONDED BY COUNCILLOR CALENDINO THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Item #10 Application for the rezoning of:

-- Item #10 Application for the rezoning of: - Rez #19-19 See Schedule "A" - From: CD Comprehensive Development District (based on C2 Community Commercial District, C3 General Commercial District, C4 Service Commercial District) - To: Amended CD Comprehensive Development District (based on C3 General Commercial District, RM5s and RM5r Multiple Family Residential District) - Address: 4430, 4488 Halifax Street, 4461 Lougheed Highway, 1801,1925, and 1967 Willingdon Avenue - Purpose: To establish a Mixed-Use Phased Development Concept with an Area Plan Amendment for the subject site. - 1.
-THAT Council authorize staff to undertake an amendment to the Brentwood Town Centre Development Plan. - 2.
-THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+Rez #19-19 See Schedule "A" From: CD Comprehensive Development District (based on C2 Community Commercial District, C3 General Commercial District, C4 Service Commercial District) To: Amended CD Comprehensive Development District (based on C3 General Commercial District, RM5s and RM5r Multiple Family Residential District) Address: 4430, 4488 Halifax Street, 4461 Lougheed Highway, 1801,1925, and 1967 Willingdon Avenue Purpose: To establish a Mixed-Use Phased Development Concept with an Area Plan Amendment for the subject site.

-MOVED BY COUNCILLOR MCDONELL SECONDED BY COUNCILLOR JORDAN
+1. THAT Council authorize staff to undertake an amendment to the Brentwood Town Centre Development Plan.
+2. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR MCDONELL SECONDED BY COUNCILLOR JORDAN THAT the recommendations of the City Manager be adopted.
+Item #11 Application for the rezoning of:

-- Item #11 Application for the rezoning of: - Rez #19-21 Strata Lot 2 District Lot 10 Group 1 New Westminster District Strata Plan NW2757 Together With An Interest In The Common Property In Proportion To The Unit Entitlement Of The Strata Lot As Shown On Form 1 - From: CD Comprehensive Development District (based on M1r Manufacturing District and M5 Light Industrial District) - To: Amended CD Comprehensive Development District (based on M5 Light Industrial District) - Address: B 3290 Production Way - Purpose: To permit a cannabis production facility for production of pharmaceutical-grade cannabis products for recreational and medicinal uses. - 1.
-THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+Rez #19-21 Strata Lot 2 District Lot 10 Group 1 New Westminster District Strata Plan NW2757 Together With An Interest In The Common Property In Proportion To The Unit Entitlement Of The Strata Lot As Shown On Form 1 From: CD Comprehensive Development District (based on M1r Manufacturing District and M5 Light Industrial District) To: Amended CD Comprehensive Development District (based on M5 Light Industrial District) Address: B - 3290 Production Way Purpose: To permit a cannabis production facility for production of pharmaceutical-grade cannabis products for recreational and medicinal uses.